jwilder/bitcache/README.md

 ## Limitations

-- All keys must fit in memory (values are on disk) but leverages prefix tree compression
+- All keys must fit in memory (values are on disk) with efficient B-tree storage
 - Single writer (concurrent reads are supported)
 - No transactions or batch operations
 - No built-in replication or clustering